Black Ships: Gunboat diplomacy

-Commodore Perry's show of military force was the principal factor in negotiating a treaty allowing American trade with Japan, thus effectively ending the Sakoku period of more than 200 years in which trading with Japan had been permitted to the Dutch, Koreans, Chinese, and Ainu exclusively.
+Commodore Perry's show of military force was the principal factor in negotiating a treaty allowing American trade with Japan, thus effectively ending the Sakoku period of more than 200 years in which trading with Japan had been permitted to the Dutch, Koreans, Chinese, Ryukyuans, and Ainu exclusively.

 The sight of the four ships entering Edo Bay, belching black smoke and able to move with no need of wind, deeply frightened the Japanese.
 Perry ignored the official requests that he move to Nagasaki—the licensed port for external trade—and threatened to attack Edo and burn it to the ground if he was not allowed to land.
 It was eventually agreed that he should land nearby at Kurihama, whereupon he delivered his letter and left.

 The following year, at the Convention of Kanagawa, Perry returned with a fleet of eight of the fearsome Black Ships, to demonstrate the power of the United States navy, and to lend weight to his announcement that he would not leave again, until he had a treaty.
 In the interim, after a debate by officials the Japanese government had decided to avoid war and agree to a treaty with the United States.

 After roughly a month of negotiations, the shōguns officials presented Perry with the Treaty of Peace and Amity.
 Perry refused certain conditions of the treaty but agreed to defer their resolution to a later time, and finally establishing formal diplomatic relations between Japan and the United States.
 The fleet departed, leaving behind a consul, Townsend Harris, at Shimoda to negotiate a more permanent agreement.
 The Harris Treaty was signed with the United States on July 29, 1858, and within five years of the signing of the Treaty of Peace and Amity, Japan had moved to sign treaties with other Western countries.